 Sound good?
 Let’s get to it then.
-Here is our perfect London Itinerary for 4 Days in the city.
+Here is a perfect Itinerary for 4 Days in London.

 Is 4 Days in London Enough?

-With this in mind, I’m confident that if you follow my suggested 4 Day London itinerary, you’ll feel like you’ve experienced the very best of what the city has to offer.
-At the same time, it will leave you with a thirst for more, enticing you back to the city time and time again.
+With this in mind, I’m confident that if you follow my suggested London itinerary, you’ll feel like you’ve experienced the very best of what the city has to offer.

 Where to Stay in London